zurich-erlang-user-group/2012-meetups/02-erlang-vs-clojure/README.md

 14. more stuff?

+15. An example of a higher order functions

 ### Description of presentation 2

 Agustin will present briefly about how erlang will be used to replace